-use must be the outcome of this process.
+- The material must be uncontaminated; - The material must comprise soil or otherwise be naturally occurring materials, i.e. it cannot be composed of bricks, rubble or other man-made substances or objects; - The material must have been excavated as part of the construction activities and be used on the project site[†] from which it was excavated for the purposes of construction, i.e. it must be acquired as part of the construction works and be deposited within those site works; and - The material must be used "for the purposes of construction", which implies that some meaningful structure or use must arise from the process.
 The re-use of the material in the construction works must be "certain".
-This means that its re-application within the construction site must accord to the design of the development.
-By contrast, this exclusion would not apply to material stored at the site in the hope that some use will be found for it later.
-If it is stored in this manner, then it is likely that it will fall within the definition of "waste" that is discussed below.
+This means that its reapplication within the construction site must accord to the design of the development.
+By contrast, this exclusion would not apply to material stored at the project site in the hope that some use will be found for it at a later stage.[‡] If it is stored in this manner, then it is likely that it will fall within the definition of "waste" that is discussed further on.
 The requirements of the Waste Management Acts would apply in such circumstances.

-Besides the above criteria, the exclusion set down in both the Directive on Waste and in the Waste Management Acts states that it only applies where the material is to be used "in its natural state".
+Besides the previously listed criteria, the exclusion set down in both the Directive on Waste and in the Waste Management Acts states that it only applies where the material is to be used "in its natural state".
 This might suggest that uncontaminated excavated material cannot benefit from this exclusion when it has to be processed by crushing and similar activities to make it suitable for on-site re-use.
 However, the context of the introduction of the exclusion into the EU legislation in 2008 needs to be considered.
 This is explained in guidance issued by the European Commission, which indicates that the purpose of including this exclusion in EU law was to clear up uncertainty about whether waste management controls apply at construction sites when naturally occurring materials are being re-used (European Commission 2012, p.42).
-As crushing, grading and other analogous processes are routine and essential activities in such settings, this would suggest that material processed in this manner can benefit from this exclusion.
-In other words, where the exclusion refers to excavated material being "in its natural state" when re-used, this does not disbar outputs from commonplace intermediate physical processing operations.
+[12] As crushing, grading and other analogous processes are routine and essential activities in such settings, this would suggest that material processed in this manner can benefit from this exclusion.
+In other words, where the exclusion refers to excavated material being "in its natural state" when re-used, this does not disbar outputs from commonplace intermediate physical processing operations.§

-4.1.2.
-The legal definition of "waste"
+4.1.2 The legal definition of "waste"

-As the definition of "waste" used in the Waste Management Acts is set down in EU law, any interpretation of it must embrace a significant amount of case law from the Court of Justice of the European Union.
-As will be seen, the issue can get somewhat complex in respect of materials that are to be re-used or reclaimed; however, in other cases, the legal framework is straightforward and it is obvious what lawful compliance entails.
+As the definition of "waste" used in the Waste Management Acts is set down in EU law, any interpretation of it must embrace a significant amount of case law from the CJEU.
+As will be seen, the issue can become somewhat complex in respect of materials that are to be re-used or reclaimed; however, in other cases, the legal framework is straightforward and it is obvious what lawful compliance entails.